Pregnancy Education Companion: week 26

 • caesarean section birth.

-Pregnancy loss can occur at any time, from very early in the pregnancy too soon after birth.
-Despite advances in medicine and technology, a small percentage of pregnancies end prematurely, often for unknown reasons.
+Pregnancy loss can happen at any time, from early in pregnancy to soon after birth.
+Despite advances in medicine and technology, a small number of pregnancies end early, often without a clear cause.

-Regardless of when the loss happens, each loss is unique.
-Bereaved parents will react in their own individual ways.
+Each loss is unique, and grieving parents will respond in their own ways.

-Our staff will provide support by ensuring privacy, enabling parents and families to spend time with their baby, taking photos, helping to bathe the baby, and answering questions.
-We aim to respond to the needs of parents and their families at this time.
+Our staff supports families by ensuring privacy, allowing time with their baby, taking photos, helping with bathing, and answering questions.
+We aim to meet the needs of parents and families during this difficult time.

 • crisis counselling

-• practical support and referral to community support as needed.
+• practical help and referrals to community support.

-We encourage parents to take their time in making any decisions after the loss of a baby.
-We offer families a follow-up visit at the hospital with a senior doctor to discuss any questions or concerns they may have about their care and possible reasons for the pregnancy loss.
+We encourage parents to take their time in making decisions after the loss of a baby.
+Families are offered a follow-up visit with a senior doctor at the hospital to discuss their care and possible reasons for the pregnancy loss.

 We hope you have found this information helpful.